Therealkorris/MPC-Servers/README-docker.md

 - Microsoft Visio installed locally
 - Required Python packages installed locally: `fastapi`, `uvicorn`, `win32com`

-## Running the Setup
+## Options for Running

+You can run the setup in two different configurations:

+### Option 1: MPC Server in Docker, Visio Service locally

+This is the simplest approach and recommended if you just want to run the MPC server in the background.

-### 1. Start the Local Visio Service
+#### 1. Start the Local Visio Service

-First, start the local Visio service that will handle actual Visio operations:

 ```bash
 # From the project root directory